fwxie1/link-in-bio/content/authors/admin/_index.md

   #  label: Download my resume
 ---

-Expert in (bio)polymers for materials and food
+**Expert in (bio)polymers for materials and food**

 Dr David Fengwei Xie possesses a wealth of research experience at the crossroads of engineering, chemistry, and physics, with a particular focus on biopolymers (polysaccharides and proteins) for ‘green’ materials and food applications.
+He has honed his expertise extensively in various biopolymers, including starch, chitosan, cellulose, alginate, and gelatin.
+His research endeavours have been dedicated to exploring the following aspects of biopolymers:
+- Multilevel structures
+- Molecular interactions (e.g. hydrogen bonding, ionic interaction)
+- Dissolution, plasticisation and gelation
+- Chemical and physical modifications
+- Polymer processing and materials engineering (e.g. reactive processes, sustainable engineering)
+- Structural evolution during processing, modification, ageing and usage
+- Blends and (nano)composites
+- Processing-structure-property relationships

+###Current research###
+- Polymer (nano)composites
+- Green processes for biopolymers
+- (Bio)polymer films and coatings
+- (Bio)polymer hydrogels
+- 3D printing of (bio)polymer materials
+- Stimuli-responsive and functional (bio)polymer materials
+- (Bio)polymer materials for biomedical, electronics, sensing, energy and environmental applications